RobertoTjesse/Lowest-Astronomical-Tide/README.md

 	ftp://ftp.space.dtu.dk/pub/DTU15/2_MIN/DTU15MSS_2min.xyz.zip

-4. Open the database manager in QGIS, and run the following [QUERIES](./queries.sql) to create the database.
+4. Mouse yourself into PgAdmin3 to dtu/Schemas/Tables(0) and run the following [QUERIES](./queries.sql) to create the database.

 5. Go to the DBase manager inside QGIS